ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- Portuguese
 		- DONE need to add a language dict to toggle languages
 		- DONE refactor audioplayer to load spoken words and cache
+		- configure volume settings so we can hear voice over the music

 - tidying up:
 	- DONE Bug fixes